kernelkit/infix/doc/networking.md

     mapping the low-order 23-bits of the IP address in the low-order 23 bits of the Ethernet address 01:00:5E:00:00:00.
 Meaning, more than one IP multicast group maps to the same MAC multicast group.
+[^4]: A YANG deviation was previously used to make it possible to set
+    `phys-address`, but this has been replaced with the more flexible `custom-phys-address`.